-On this seven-day charter, we highlight the beauty and allure of St John as we experience its fantastic anchorages and attractions along with a few of the hotspots in the British Virgin Islands which make this region of the Caribbean a sailor’s paradise.
+On this seven-night charter, we highlight the beauty and allure of St John.
+Join us to experience its fantastic anchorages and attractions along with a few of the British Virgin Islands hotspots which make this region of the Caribbean a sailor’s paradise.

 With two thirds of St. John made up of national park, this popular destination is recognized as one of the most beautiful islands in the Virgin Islands.
-Less is more on St. John.
-It's the smallest, quietest, least populated and most secluded of the three U.S. Virgin Islands, where even the residents of neighboring St. Thomas and St. Croix come to get away from it all.
+On St. John, less is more.
+It's the smallest, quietest, least populated and most secluded of the three U.S. Virgin Islands - where even the residents of neighboring St. Thomas and St. Croix come to get away from it all.
 That's not to say there isn't a plethora of tourist-friendly beaches (all 44 are open to the public) and frosty blender drinks.
 Shore excursions run the gamut from snorkeling to eco-hikes.
-And there's shopping, of course, though truth be told local handicrafts who hold their own against mass-produced duty-free goods -- St. John's tranquility has transformed it into artists' community of sorts, and several have stores in town.
+And of course, there's shopping.
+St. John's tranquility has transformed it into artists' community of sorts, and several have stores in town.

 St. John will be our midway point throughout the charter with excursions over to St Thomas as well as Jost Van Dyke and other favorites of the British Virgin Islands.

 7 Nights sailing on a beautiful Lagoon 450 catamaran

 Air-conditioned staterooms with en-suite private bathroom

 5 dinners, 6 lunches and 7 breakfasts

 "You guys are fantastic!
 The food was wonderful and we appreciate your sense of humor!
 The trip had so many high points; the snorkeling, fishing, suntanning, sailing, beautiful beaches, and great company.
 The competitions were fun….of course the girls' team won!
 Thanks for everything."